St Mary's, Bryanston Square: Life Course

 The Life Course is an eight week course run three times annually, which aims to enable participants to explore the various meanings assigned to life.
 The aim of the course is to provide an open platform to discuss viewpoints and explore more than would be typically catered for in a church service or outreach course.
 As such, it does not require any particular belief or faith.
 Those who would describe themselves as agnostic or atheist are just as welcome as those of the Christian faith as well as other faiths: in the past, members of the Sunday Assembly have undertaken the course.

 Participants meet downstairs in the church hall for dinner, following which an introductory presentation is made, aiming to stimulate discussion in smaller groups.
 Over the course, themes include: "What meaning do we give our lives?", "Where do people look for meaning?", "What evidence is there that true meaning can be found?" and "What difference does true meaning make?" alongside others.
 The course also includes an optional weekend away.

 Church planting

-St Mary's has, from its inception, encouraged and participated in church planting, as well as supporting the development of other churches sharing similar values.
-It has planted, or assisted with the development of:
+From 2004 to 2017, St Mary's encouraged and participated in church planting, as well as supporting the development of other churches sharing similar values.
+It planted, or assisted with the development of: